KMORaza/KMORaza/README.md

     * We used NodeMCU for transferring data through Wi-Fi and Firebase is used for storage.
 Android app is used for monitoring and analyzing data.
     * Moreover minimization of water wastage and enhancing the utilization further becomes another advantage that must be considered since traditional irrigation techniques wastes a lot of water.
     * The sensors we used are DHT11 (for temperature/humidity) and soil moisture sensor.
-    * I'm really thankful to my entire team members for all the tasks including design, assembly, programming, resolving errors, and documentation.
+    * I'm really thankful to my entire team members for all the tasks including design, assembly, programming, fixing errors, and documentation.
     * We built this project for our second engineering clinics in university.
 * __*Senior Design Project: Surface Damage Detection and Analysis using Machine Learning*__
     * Road Crack & Pothole Detection — Bringing this to a desktop application empowers stakeholders at various levels, from local authorities to transportation agencies leading to more comprehensive road maintenance strategies and safer driving conditions.